 Information you need to have ready

-To complete your application to restore your registration, you’ll need to provide:
+To complete your application to restore your registration, you’ll need to provide the following.

-If you left the register for failure to provide continuing professional development (CPD) we will request this.
+If you left the register for failure to provide continuing professional development (CPD) we will request your CPD records as well.

 Restoration after a removal order

 If you are applying to restore your registration after you were subject to a removal order, you must also provide:

 - Certificates of any approved courses that you have completed since the removal order was made, such as a postgraduate social work degree that appears in the list of approved courses on our website.

 - Details of any paid or unpaid employment that you have undertaken since your removal order was made.